 The incident occurred in December as the 25-year-old woman, a finance executive, was returning to her home in the suburbs of New Delhi one evening.
 She says she fell asleep in the car, after which Yadav pulled over to a remote spot and raped her.

 Her experience sparked outrage among many in India, and prompted demonstrations calling for the government to do more to protect women.

 The incident marked yet another controversy for the San Francisco-based Uber, which has seen its popularity grow over the years but has also had to deal with foreign governments' increasing criticism of its business practices.

 The New Delhi case led the Indian government to temporarily ban the ride-sharing service, accusing it of failing to perform proper safety checks after it was discovered Yadav had a history of sexual assault.

-in September 2013, has since resumed rides in the city.
+Uber, which began its India operation in September 2013, has since resumed rides in the city.

 blc/cmk (AFP, dpa, AP)